MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/enabling-a-kernel-mode-dump-file.md

 However, these settings do not affect dump files created by the [**.dump**](-dump--create-dump-file-.md) command.
 See [Creating a Dump File Without a System Crash](creating-a-dump-file-without-a-system-crash.md) for details on using this command.

+> [!NOTE]
+> Using the DedicatedDumpFile registry entry on Azure VM may cause significant delay in creating a kernel-mode dump file.
+> For more information, see [How to use the DedicatedDumpFile registry value to overcome space limitations on the system drive](https://blogs.msdn.com/b/ntdebugging/archive/2010/04/02/how-to-use-the-dedicateddumpfile-registry-value-to-overcome-space-limitations-on-the-system-drive-when-capturing-a-system-memory-dump.aspx).

 ## <span id="related_topics"></span>Related topics